rug-oop-2024/final-project/INSTRUCTIONS.md

 - `ST/modelling/models`: Prompt the user to select a model based on the task type.
 - `ST/modelling/pipeline/split`: Prompt the user to select a dataset split.
 - `ST/modelling/pipeline/metrics`: Prompt the user to select a set of compatible metrics.
 - `ST/modelling/pipeline/summary`: Prompt the user with a beautifuly formatted pipeline summary with all the configurations.
+In the case of the statsmodels model(s), this has to include a summary of the coefficients, obtained using the `model.summary()` method.
 - `ST/modelling/pipeline/train`: Train the class and report the results of the pipeline.

 ## Extra requirements